Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Introduction

 We start Section \ref{sec5} by introducing a notion of mirror pairs of normal crossing varieties smoothable to Calabi--Yau threefolds.
-We prove a theorem, claiming that the expected relation (\ref{mirrorrel}) hold for the smoothing of those pairs.
+We prove Theorem \ref{3dimmirrort}, claiming that the expected relation (\ref{mirrorrel}) hold for the smoothing of those pairs.
 Combining mirror pairs of quasi-Fano threefolds we obtained before, we give another large table of mirror pairs of Calabi--Yau threefolds, including 79 self-mirrors.
 Those are listed in Table 2 of \cite{Lee2}.

-In Section \ref{sec6}, we give some plausible arguments that the examples of Calabi--Yau threefolds constructed in the previous sections are different from the Calabi--Yau threefolds that are desingularizations of anticanonical sections of Gorenstein toric Fano fourfolds (\cite{Ba, KrSk2}).
-We pick up a particular example of Calabi--Yau threefolds and show that it is not homeomorphic to any of those from toric Fano fourfolds.
+Section \ref{sec6} is about whether our pairs of Calabi--Yau threefolds are new.
+We pick up a particular example of Calabi--Yau threefolds constructed in the previous sections and show that it is not homeomorphic to any of the Calabi--Yau threefolds that are desingularizations of anticanonical sections of Gorenstein toric Fano fourfolds (\cite{Ba, KrSk2}).

 Section \ref{sec7} is devoted to some discussion on the higher dimensional generalization of notions from the previous sections.
 We suggest a definition of a mirror pair of higher dimensional quasi-Fano manifolds and prove a topological mirror relation.